 Thoughts About Art and Community

-We have come to be celebrated for embedding capacity building in our work wherever possible.
-We have provided the public exhibition opportunities to hundreds of artists, civic engagement opportunities to thousands of community members and mentored numerous social-service agencies, Councillors and local businesses on how they can leverage cultural programming to foster new relationships and build local capacity within their communities.
+We have provided public exhibition opportunities to hundreds of artists and civic engagement opportunities to thousands of community members.
+We have mentored numerous social-service agencies, Councillors, and local businesses on using placemaking initiatives to foster more vibrant communities.

 Since 2011, we have facilitated: 140 Public Art Installations, engaged 10,000+ community members, 900 youths, and mentored 200+ artists.

 At STEPS, we believe that public spaces—as sites of community—are disappearing.
 It is our mission to validate diverse lived experiences, celebrate local culture, and foster inclusive spaces for people to gather, connect and participate in building vibrant cities.
 If you’re aligned with us, we’d love to meet you.

 Some of our most impactful projects engage Toronto’s most diverse and underserved communities.
 We are committed to working in Toronto’s Neighbourhood Improvement Areas (NIAs) and with a cross-section of underserved identity-based communities.

 We are always working toward creating an inclusive organizational culture.
 We encourage, support, and celebrate the diverse voices of our team.
 Our approach fuels our innovation and connects us closer to the communities we serve.

 Buy Social Canada recognizes us as an accredited Social Enterprise.
 We are a certified Diverse Supplier through the City of Toronto's procurement program.

 By engaging a social enterprise, you are aligning yourself with our values and are able to serve your Community Benefits Agreement requirements.